god-jester/D3StudioFork/README.md

 - **Every single GBID (7,206), Affix (7,479), and Rare Name string (60,661) in the game**
 - Incredible performance: launches and loads saves in a fraction of the time of all other editors, with massively reduced RAM usage
-- Instant responsiveness: tasks and threading implemented by @GoobyCorp
+- Instant responsiveness: tasks and threading implemented by GoobyCorp
 	- When testing the database of 60k strings, another editor took 41 minutes to launch... but v4.2 launches instantly!
 - Support for editing the **<ins>Sanctified</ins>** item flag, **which only works during Seasonal play**
 	- Note that you can only have one Sanctified item equipped at a time